 As part of a financing of additional Series E preferred shares in 2006, those Series E preferred shares held by shareholders prior to the March 31, 2006 financing received additional conversion rights.
-Upon (1:1) conversion of such Series E preferred shares to common shares, these conversion rights operate to allow such shareholders to receive an additional number of common shares (such additional number which is equal to the number of conversion rights each holds).
-As of December 31, 2013, a total of 1,592,215 conversion rights are attached to the Company's Series E preferred shares.
+Upon 1:1 conversion of such Series E preferred shares to common shares, these conversion rights operate to allow such shareholders to receive an additional number of common shares (such additional number which is equal to the number of conversion rights each holds).
+As of both December 31, 2013 and June 30, 2014 (unaudited), a total of 327,557 conversion rights are attached to the Company's Series E preferred shares.